tdrewek/CS33211/bankers-algorithm/README.md

 Open a terminal/console and navigate to the folder "CS33211" if cloned or "CS33211-main" if downloaded.
 Once in the CS33211 directory, navigate to the "bankers-algorithm" directory.

-Once in the "bankers-algorithm" directory, you can run the program by running the following commands as shown below:
+Once in the "bankers-algorithm" directory, you can run the program using following commands as shown below:

 ```
 g++ banker.cpp -o banker